Chapter 1 : The Last Funeral

 “I don’t like it.
 But I’d love another cup of tea.”

-“Here, give me a sickle.”
-Ginny pulled her wand out from her pocket and pointed it at the silver coin.
+“Here, give me a knut.”
+Ginny pulled her wand out from her pocket and pointed it at the bronze coin.
 “Pecunia condicio.”
 The coin transfigured into a Muggle bank note.
 She looked at it skeptically, always baffled by the papery bills.
 “Is this right?”

 “Yeah, it’s brilliant,” Harry said, taking it from her.
 “Where’d you learn that one?”